Best Grow Light Ballast in 2019

 The machine is heavy and a little uglier than the others on our list.
 Although it is quieter than most magnetic ballasts, it is still louder than the other two suggestions on our list.
 If you have an indoor set up in a separate building of a noise-proof room, this could be a good choice for you.

-Things to Consider When Buying Ballasts
+Factors to Consider When Buying Ballasts

 Whether you are buying from our list or searching for another model of ballasts, we encourage you to keep a few things in mind.
 Below we offer our advice so that you may find the right choice for your indoor grow setup.